-To continue the walk without visiting the pub, turn left briefly onto the lane, then almost immediately turn right at a footpath sign.
+If not visiting the pub turn left briefly onto the lane, then almost immediately turn right at a footpath sign.
 Go over a stile into a field and turn half-left to go diagonally uphill towards a copse.
 Go through this via a pair of stiles and continue in the same direction across a larger field, still climbing.
-As you go over the brow of the hill look for a wooden gate in the hedge ahead and go through this to emerge onto the top of a meadow, with a cricket pitch in the valley below.
+As you go over the brow of the hill look for a wooden gate in the hedge ahead and go through this to emerge onto the top of another large field, with a cricket pitch in the valley below.

-Go straight downhill on a path which passes to the right of the cricket pitch, then up to a lane.
+Go straight downhill, passing to the right of the cricket pitch and continuing up to a lane.
 Bear left to go along the right-hand side of a small triangular green with the Luddesdown village sign, joining the Wealdway10.
 Go up to the start of a cobbled street (shown as a Private Road but also a public footpath), with the churchyard of Ss Peter and Paul11 on your right.

-The church is well worth visiting if a sign shows that it is open; a gate opposite its entrance on the far side will bring you back to this cobbled street.
+The church is worth visiting if a sign shows that it is open; a gate opposite its entrance on the far side lets you return to this cobbled street.

 Follow the Wealdway as it heads south-east and then south along an open valley to Great Buckland.

 Unless you are visiting the church, go straight ahead on the cobbled street.
-Just after it curves right and you pass a sign for Luddesdown Organic Farms12, turn left through a wooden gate.
+Just after it curves right and before the entrance to Luddesdown Organic Farms12, turn left through a wooden gate.
 Go down a small field, then up the left-hand side of a larger one.
-Veer right at the top of the field towards a stile and metal fieldgate in the hedge 75m away.
+Veer right at the top of the second field towards a stile and metal fieldgate 75m away in the hedge on your left.

 Go over the stile and turn right, heading S along the top of a field.
 In 100m go over a stile and continue in the same direction for a further 400m, initially with a hedge on your right and then straight across a projecting part of the field.
 On the far side go over a stile and head for another one 75m away in the hedge on your left.

-Go over this and continue on a clear path for 750m across two more large fields, still heading S. Eventually the path leads you over a stile and up a short incline to a lane, where you turn right.
-In 30m ignore a fork down to the right and keep ahead on the lane, leaving the Wealdway.
+Go over this and continue on a clear path for 750m across two more large fields, still heading S. Eventually the path leads you over a stile and up a bank to a lane, where you turn right.
+In 30m fork left, leaving the Wealdway.

 Head south briefly on the lane and take the bridleway heading east, uphill.
 Join the North Downs Way and follow it eastwards for just over 1 km through a mixed landscape of fields and woodland, to the middle of the third field where there is a path crossing.

 Follow a clear track diagonally across the field, heading NE.
-On the far side follow the track briefly up and round to the right, but look for a metal stile in the hedge on your left and go over this.
-Go across another track and stile onto a woodland path, now heading E.
+On the far side follow the track briefly up and round to the right, then go over a metal stile in the hedge on your left.
+Go straight across another track and over a stile onto a woodland path, now heading E.